-To the awesome educators, here are all the ways this mom loves you:
+To the Awesome Educators, here are all the ways you are loved:

-I love you for sharing your lives with your students and giving them a different perspective on the world.
-When my kid comes home excited about something totally new, like creating a crazy design out of PVC pipe as well as promotional materials for said invention because you have made this exciting, I am just drowning in joy.
-You teachers come from different kinds of families and backgrounds and interests and through you and your stories my kids get to know about different people and places and ways of living.
-I love this.
-And along these same lines, I hope the parents of my former students were OK with me influencing a generation of my students to rock out to Air Supply.
+We love you for sharing your lives with your students and giving them a different perspective on the world.
+When my kid comes home excited about something totally new, like creating a crazy design out of PVC pipe as well as promotional materials for said invention because you have made this exciting, we are just drowning in joy.
+You teachers come from different kinds of families and backgrounds and interests.
+It’s through you and your stories my kids get to know about different people and places and ways of living.
+We love this.
+And along these same lines, we hope the parents of my former students were OK with me influencing a generation of my students to rock out to Air Supply.

-I love you for understanding when they come without a permission slip/mittens/math homework and not judging, just supporting and helping.
-Sometimes we don’t have it all together around here, but we are trying.
-I know that you have my back on the other side when you send that second permission slip before I even ask or send a second math homework book just in case we can’t find the first one on a given night.
-I also appreciate you checking the lost and found repeatedly for our lost whatevers.
+We love you for understanding when they come without a permission slip/mittens/math homework and not judging, just supporting and helping.
+Sometimes we don’t have it all together around here, but you know we are trying.
+Thank you for acting like it’s totally normal for my first grader to show up to school wearing his Harry Potter robe instead of a jacket, you know the struggle at home on this point was just so real.
+When you send that second permission slip or the extra copy of the math homework before we even ask we are so grateful.
+We also appreciate you constantly checking the lost and found repeatedly for our lost whatevers.
 We are forever indebted to you for filling in our gaps.

-I love you for keeping the fun in childhood even when testing and standards threaten to squeeze this out.
-Lumberjack day, pizza parties, field trips, whole school olympics, mini-courses to learn for two days anything you want with choices so endless I don’t know how I would pick (I’m torn between Day at the Spa and Tasty Tours), goofy birthday celebrations or book-it-and-bag-it all day reading days or ending the day with a dance party.
+We love you for keeping the fun in childhood even when testing and standards threaten to squeeze this out.
+Lumberjack day, pizza parties, field trips, whole school Olympics, mini-courses to learn for two days anything you want with choices so endless we don’t know how we would pick (we’re torn between Day at the Spa and Tasty Tours), goofy birthday celebrations or book-it-and-bag-it all day reading days or ending the day with a dance party.
 Keeping the fun in the days of our kiddos is what they will always remember, so much more than the math or science.
 Childhood is short, thank you for embracing it.

-I love you for being the champion of the underdog…and the average joe… and the high flyer.
-I see how you love all your students and want more for all of them.
+We love you for being the champion of the underdog…and the average joe… and the high flyer.
+We see how you love all your students and want more for all of them.
 You see the needs of each and strive to meet them.
-You really know them and are willing to fight for each and every one, sometimes when it seems that no one else does.
-Thank you for being there for them all…even the ones that are not always easily loveable.
+You really know them and are willing to fight for each and every one, sometimes when it seems no one else does.
+Thank you for being there for all of them.
+Even the ones that are not always easily loveable.

-I love you for refusing to be overwhelmed and instead just doing the next best thing you can do for your students.
-So much is thrown at you and so many in the world are just willing to find what is wrong with education.
-So much lands on your lap and society just wants you to somehow fix it.
-Among this you just quietly continue to do your work day in and day out.
-I see you finding the joy in your students and I know that this bolsters you.
+We love you for refusing to be overwhelmed and instead just doing the next best thing you can do for your students.
+So much is thrown at you and the world just keeps talking only about what is wrong with education.
+It all lands on your lap and society just wants you to somehow fix it.
+Even in this culture, you quietly continue to do your work day in and day out.
+We see you finding the joy in your students and we know that this bolsters you.
 Thank you for your focus on the work, for leaving the stress at the door, for keeping your eye on the prize.

-I love you for sometimes ignoring me when I am clouded by being so close to my kiddo, your perspective makes me see my child more clearly.
+We love you for sometimes ignoring us when we are clouded by being so close to our kiddos, your perspective makes me see my child more clearly.
 Our kids are taking a stab at being out in the world each day in your classroom, sometimes they will make a miss and sometimes those misses are big.
 Thank you for helping them negotiate this world and gently steering them back when needed.
 Thank you for being honest about their behavior and needs so we can do the same.
 Knowing we are working together makes all the difference….go Team Us.

-I love you for constantly striving to learn and grow so things can be better for your students even though this means more work for you.
-I have seen you bringing stacks of books home, reading constantly over the summer, attending countless classes on your own time, getting degrees that are expensive and get you nowhere financially, trying new ways of teaching that your literacy coach finds and that you might think are a little crazy, and constantly challenging yourself to keep on top of the best research out there.
+We love you for constantly striving to learn and grow so things can be better for your students even though this means more work for you.
+We see you bringing stacks of books home, reading constantly over the summer, attending countless classes on your own time, getting degrees that are expensive and get you nowhere financially, trying new ways of teaching that your literacy coach finds and that you might think are a little crazy, and constantly challenging yourself to keep on top of the best research out there.
 You do none of this for yourself, it is for your students.
 Your minds are wide open and learning and therefore your students’ minds can be too.

-I love you for being that person my child can’t wait to see.
-I thought I always would be my child’s favorite, but surprisingly I am A-OK with you taking this spot in my child’s world for this year.
-Your word might override mine in some areas, but I am just fine with you being the end-all-be-all of math instruction if it makes my child excited about math.
-I am happy to learn a new way to support you and my child or to stand back and say, “hmm….ask your teacher tomorrow, mom’s not sure” then I go back to being mom.
-I love that my child can’t wait to get to school to see you each day and doesn’t want to leave 4K without telling you he loves you one more time or spends his morning wondering if your hair will be curly or straight today.
+We love you for being that person my child can’t wait to see. we thought we always would be my child’s favorite, but surprisingly we are A-OK with you taking this spot in my child’s world for this year.
+Your word might override mine in some areas, but we are just fine with you being the end-all-be-all of math instruction.
+We are happy to learn a new way to support you or to stand back and say, “Hmm….ask your teacher tomorrow, mom’s not sure” then we go back to being mom.
+We love that our children can’t wait to get to school to see you each day and don’t want to leave 4K without telling you he loves you one more time or spends his morning wondering if your hair will be curly or straight today.
 A child who wants to be at school each day can’t help but learn so much.

-I adore you dear teachers, I am so lucky to have you in my kids’ lives and to get to be a part of your work world is an extra bonus.
+We adore you dear teachers, we are so lucky to have you in our kids’ lives.
 Know that you are loved and that we parents have your backs.
 Thanks for being in the trenches with us as we guide our children forward through this often crazy world.

 With love and affection,